neo4j/graph-data-science-client/doc/README.md

 * to generate documents from new notebooks;
 * to ensure that any changes to the existing notebooks are reflected in the existing documents (for instance in a CI setting).

 The script must be run from the project root directory and requires [Pandoc](https://pandoc.org/) to be already installed.
-The latest supported version of Pandoc is 2.19.2; version 3.0.1 seems to work the same but raises some warnings.
+The latest supported version of Pandoc is 3.3

 ```bash
 ./scripts/nb2doc/convert.sh